TinyTapeout/tt02-submission-template/README.md

 When you edit the info.yaml to choose a different ID, the [GitHub Action](.github/workflows/gds.yaml) will fetch the digital netlist of your design from Wokwi.

-The design gets wrapped in some extra logic that builds a 'scan chain'.
-This is a way to put lots of designs onto one chip and still have access to them all.
-You can see [all of the technical details here](https://github.com/mattvenn/scan_wrapper).

 After that, the action uses the open source ASIC tool called [OpenLane](https://www.zerotoasiccourse.com/terminology/openlane/) to build the files needed to fabricate an ASIC.

 # What files get made?

-When the action is complete, you can [click here](https://github.com/mattvenn/wokwi-verilog-gds-test/actions) to see the latest build of your design.
-You need to download the zip file and take a look at the contents:
+When the action is complete, you can click on the 'Actions' tab above, choose the 'gds' action and then click on the latest result.
+You should see a page with the results of the build:

+* Number of cells used
-* gds_render.svg - picture of your ASIC design
+* Length of wire used
-* gds.html - zoomable picture of your ASIC design
+* A picture of your GDS
+* A link to open the interactive 3D viewer

+You can also download a zipped artifact that contains:

 * runs/wokwi/reports/final_summary_report.csv  - CSV file with lots of details about the design
 * runs/wokwi/reports/synthesis/1-synthesis.stat.rpt.strategy4 - list of the [standard cells](https://www.zerotoasiccourse.com/terminology/standardcell/) used by your design
 * runs/wokwi/results/final/gds/user_module.gds - the final [GDS](https://www.zerotoasiccourse.com/terminology/gds2/) file needed to make your design